Innovative Technology

 • File size: 1.0MB

-[Abstract] With the rapid advancement of molecular biology, isothermal amplification techniques—boasting advantages such as high efficiency, speed, and simplicity—have begun to be applied in nucleic acid detection of parasitic disease pathogens.
-These techniques have emerged as a crucial tool for advancing on-site detection and control efforts against parasitic diseases.
-A novel isothermal nucleic acid amplification method, the recombinase-aided isothermal amplification assay (Hecombinase-aided isothermal amplification assay), enables rapid amplification of target gene fragments within 5 to 20 minutes under isothermal conditions (typically between 37°C and 42°C).
-This method offers several key benefits, including ease of operation, swift amplification capabilities, minimal reliance on sophisticated equipment, and real-time result monitoring.
-Successfully employed in detecting various parasites and other pathogens, this technique has demonstrated remarkable sensitivity and specificity, making it particularly well-suited for large-scale, on-site testing of samples in environments beyond traditional laboratories.
-As a result, it holds significant potential for rapid field detection and widespread application.
+[Abstract] With the rapid advancement of molecular biology, isothermal amplification technologies—owing to their advantages of high efficiency, speed, and simplicity—have now begun to be applied in nucleic acid detection of parasitic disease pathogens and have become an important tool for promoting on-site detection and control of parasitic diseases.
+A novel isothermal nucleic acid amplification method—the recombinase-mediated isothermal amplification assay (Hecombinase-aided isothermal amplification assay)—can amplify target gene fragments under isothermal conditions (typically between 37 and 42°C) within 5 to 20 minutes.
+This method boasts advantages such as simple operation, rapid amplification, no need for sophisticated instrumentation, and real-time result monitoring.
+It has been successfully applied to the nucleic acid detection of various parasites and other pathogens, demonstrating high sensitivity and specificity.
+Moreover, this method is particularly well-suited for large-scale, on-site sample testing in environments outside the laboratory, thus possessing significant potential for rapid on-site detection and wider application.